Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Avoid stress as much as possible.

-Ask your doctor about the medications you take.
-Some medications, such as decongestants, asthma inhalers, and antidepressants, may trigger or make carcinoid symptoms worse.
+Ask your healthcare provider about the medicines you take.
+Some medicines, such as decongestants, asthma inhalers, and antidepressants, may trigger or make carcinoid symptoms worse.

 Join a support group to learn more about carcinoid tumors and share your feeling with others.